 Keep in mind that some of the locations are actually orbits.
 And keep in mind that the "locations" are just useful waypoints spacecraft use to get from one interesting planet/moon/whatever to another.
 Meaning that there are actually infinitely many "locations", but most of them do not lead to anywhere except a one-way trip into the inky depths of space.
 We didn't bother to put such worthless locations on the map because what's the point?

 If there is a planet with an atmosphere involved and your spacecraft has an aeroshell, then "aerobraking" may be used (i.e., diving through the planet's atmosphere to use friction to burn off delta-V for free in lieu of expending expensive propellant).
 There is a limit to how much delta-V can be gotten rid of by aerobraking.
-The rule of thumb is that aerobraking can kill a velocity approximately equal to the escape velocity of the planet where the aerobraking is performed (10 km/s for Venus, 11 km/s for Terra, 5 km/s for Mars, 60 km/s for Jupiter, etc.).
+The general rule is that aerobraking can kill a velocity approximately equal to the escape velocity of the planet where the aerobraking is performed (10 km/s for Venus, 11 km/s for Terra, 5 km/s for Mars, 60 km/s for Jupiter, etc.).

 Finally, all these maps show the minimum delta-V cost for travel.
 This is because for most near-future spacecraft their delta-V budgets are quite tiny.
 In other words the spacecraft are poor and can only afford to purchase shoddy items from the dollar store.
 In this case, "shoddy items" means Hohmann Transfer orbits.
 They are shoddy because they take a long time to travel (e.g., about nine months to travel from Terra to Mars) and because you can only use it when the launch window opens (e.g., every 26 months for Terra to Mars).
 Transit time and launch windows to a few major destinations can be found here.